ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 | Random Forest | 49.28% | 57.97% | Improved |
 | **Gradient Boosting** | **39.13%** | **78.99%** | Best recall |

-**Insight 4 — Random Forest Is the Precision-Conscious Alternative:** After SMOTE, Random Forest achieves the **highest F1 (0.520)** with stronger precision (47.06%) than Gradient Boosting (36.33%).
+**4. Random Forest Is the Precision-Conscious Alternative:** After SMOTE, Random Forest achieves the **highest F1 (0.520)** with stronger precision (47.06%) than Gradient Boosting (36.33%).
 If interventions scale to high-cost actions such as paid mentors or scholarship flags, Random Forest becomes the more appropriate model without sacrificing much recall.

 | Model | Precision | Recall | F1 | Best For |
 |---|---|---|---|---|
 | Gradient Boosting | 36.33% | 78.99% | 0.498 | Maximum recall |
 | Random Forest | 47.06% | 57.97% | 0.520 | Best precision-recall balance |

-**Insight 5 — 44% of Learners Never Started and the Model Cannot Reach Them:** SMOTE improved recall for learners who started and dropped out.
+**5. 44% of Learners Never Started and the Model Cannot Reach Them:** SMOTE improved recall for learners who started and dropped out.
 It cannot address the **3,708 learners (44%)** with `Has_Start_Date = 0`, those allocated but never begun.
 These learners produce no behavioural timing signals so the model has nothing to predict from.
 They require a completely separate intervention system triggered by allocation status, not behaviour.
 The churn model protects learners in the journey; the pre-start activation problem requires a separate pipeline entirely.

-**Insight 6 — Internship Churn Is the Platform's Highest-Value Problem:** Internships account for **92.5% of all churners (660 dropouts)** and the highest engagement scores (2.06 median).
+**6. Internship Churn Is the Platform's Highest-Value Problem:** Internships account for **92.5% of all churners (660 dropouts)** and the highest engagement scores (2.06 median).
 With 79% recall post-SMOTE, approximately **521 of 660 internship churners** would now be flagged in time for intervention, compared to roughly 258 before resampling.
 Retaining just 20% of flagged internship churners through successful intervention (~104 learners) would nearly **quadruple** the current completion count of 29.

-**Insight 7 — August Is a Capacity Problem the Model Can Help Pre-empt:** Sign-ups spike 57% above average in August (1,167 vs 724 avg).
+**7. August Is a Capacity Problem the Model Can Help Pre-empt:** Sign-ups spike 57% above average in August (1,167 vs 724 avg).
 With a functional 79% recall model, the platform can begin proactive risk scoring from June, entering the August surge with an existing at-risk registry rather than scrambling to identify churners after backlogs have already formed.

-**Insight 8 — Thursday and Friday Are the Highest-Leverage Communication Days:** Thursday (1,385 signups) and Friday (1,328) significantly outperform the weekly average of 1,199.
+**8. Thursday and Friday Are the Highest-Leverage Communication Days:** Thursday (1,385 signups) and Friday (1,328) significantly outperform the weekly average of 1,199.
 Model-triggered intervention communications sent mid-to-late week reach learners at their highest engagement window, maximising open rates and response to nudges.

-**Insight 9 — Gender Gaps Signal Untapped Growth Markets:** India (64% male) and Ghana (74% male) show the sharpest gender imbalances of any top-five country.
+**9. Gender Gaps Signal Untapped Growth Markets:** India (64% male) and Ghana (74% male) show the sharpest gender imbalances of any top-five country.
 Nigeria, Ghana, and Pakistan together represent just 14.2% of learners despite being active and growing EdTech markets.
-These gaps are not just equity issues — they represent measurable acquisition and diversification opportunities.
+These gaps are not just equity issues , they represent measurable acquisition and diversification opportunities.

 ### 9.2 Summary Table